nschonni/cordova-docs/articles/getting-started/get-started-first-mobile-app.md

 > **Note:** You can change the app's default file in the **Start Page** setting of the [config.xml file using the configuration designer](#settings).

-1. Open the **index.css** file and replace its content with the following css rules
+1. Open the **index.css** file and replace its content with the following css rules:

     ```css
     .not-displayed {